Carl Zeiss: Improvements of the microscope

 Zeiss was, from the beginning, more a fine machinist than an optician.
 This meant that he was less constrained by the traditional work methods and thinking of contemporary opticians and more open to innovation.
 He decided to pursue the design of microscope optics by theoretical calculation, which expert opinion considered impossible for various reasons.
 Despite that opinion, Joseph von Fraunhofer (1787–1826) had already produced telescope objectives by calculation in 1819, and Josef Maximilian Petzval had done the same for the camera objective in Vienna with Johann Friedrich Voigtländer in 1840.
 Zeiss had already attempted to acquire the required theory in his evening literature studies.
-When this failed, he turned to the Jena professor of mathematics, Friedrich Wilhelm Barfuss, who had worked with his mentor Körner and had already worked successfully on the problem of Zeiss' simple microscope triplets.
+When this failed, he turned to the Jena professor of mathematics, Friedrich Wilhelm Barfuss, who had worked with his mentor Körner and had already worked successfully on the problem of Zeiss's simple microscope triplets.
 The collaboration continued until the professor's death, but offered no progress on the compound microscope problem.

-Zeiss' first compound microscopes were offered in his 5th, 1858, price list.
+Zeiss's first compound microscopes were offered in his 5th, 1858, price list.
 These are described as "Small body tube, consisting of a field lens and two oculars with an adaptor to attach the tube to the stand and doublet objectives of stands 1 through 5 to allow use of the doublets as objectives to obtain two stronger magnifications after the fashion of the compound microscope.
 The 120 power doublet of the simple microscope yields in this fashion 300 and 600 fold magnification."

 Despite Schleiden's approval, these improvised compound microscopes were not a long-term solution.
 A similar arrangement, as a Brücke's Loupe, continued to be offered for many years with the dissecting stands but the original simple microscope doublets were an inferior substitute for a purpose designed compound microscope achromatic objective.
 By the publication of the 7th, 1861, price list in August 1861, newly developed compound microscopes appear in 5 different versions.
 The largest of these, costing 55 Taler, was a horseshoe foot stand as made popular by the well known Parisian microscope maker Georg Oberhaeuser.
 Under the object stage Zeiss introduced a domed aperture plate and a mirror mounted to allow not only side to side, but also forward movement to produce oblique illumination.
 Each microscope suite was produced to order for his customers so that they could choose their preferred optical components; objectives, oculars and illumination.